 Created by the late John Villarz in 2017 (another core contributor to the Rare Pepe community), PEPEBALT is the first video game inside a Rare Pepe card.
 Holders can play the micro-video game by clicking on Bonus Content inside RarePepeWallet.
 The aim of PEPEBALT is to jump over spikes by tapping the spacebar.
 Only 600 NFTs were ever issued.

-In antithesis to tokenizing traditional art, and organized during a time when on-chain fees were relatively high with Bitcoin in 2017, Rare Pepes entered the physical world through opendime - a small USB stick that allows you to spend and transfer Bitcoin outside of the blockchain like a dollar bill.
+In contrast to tokenizing traditional art, Rare Pepes transitioned to the “physical world” in 2017 through Opendime.
+This small USB stick allows you to spend and transfer Bitcoin outside the blockchain like a dollar bill.

-As Counterparty is compatible with Bitcoin and vice versa, no unique code is required to send assets like Rare Pepes to an address generated by opendime.
-In addition, given that private keys are only accessible through the device itself, people could freely trade or sell their assets without the risk of corrupting their limited and immutable nature.
+As Counterparty is compatible with Bitcoin and vice versa, no unique code is required to send assets like Rare Pepes to an address generated by Opendime.
+Moreover, since private keys are only accessible through the device, people can freely trade or sell their assets without corrupting their finite and immutable nature.

-A self-proclaimed unapologetic fan of novelty, the catalyst behind the unique journey of Rare Pepes into cold storage, which includes satellites and NFC chips, and a Rare Pepe on opendime embedded within a replica keychain of the card PEPEGOTCHI, goes by the Twitter handle @mikeinspace.
+A self-proclaimed unapologetic fan of novelty, the driving force behind Rare Pepes' journey into cold storage—including satellites and NFC chips—and a Rare Pepe on an Opendime embedded within a replica keychain of the PEPEGOTCHI card, goes by the Twitter handle @mikeinspace.

 The following interview gives a deeper insight into his inspiration, methodology, and perspective on the collection.